 Written questions and feedback are essential tools used by MPs for oversight and hold the executive accountable.
 This oversight mechanism allows MPs’ to extract detailed information that would normally be difficult to comprehend through oral engagement.
 You can see the questions that your MPs are asking here.

-What (a) has he found to be the prevalence of water shedding across the Republic and (b) are the causes ...
+What (a) has he found to be the reasons for the slow pace of towns and street name changes across ...

 Plenary sessions are forums that have been created for the purpose of public debate and decision-making.
 This mechanism is used to convey the messages of our MPs within main chambers on important decisions, like how they vote.